ED arrests Rajiv Saxena in connection with bank loan fraud case | english.lokmat.com

 The CBI had, in 2019 filed a case against Ratul Puri, who is the former executive director of Moser Baer India Limited (MBIL), his father Deepak Puri and others on a complaint filed by the Central Bank of India.

-Businessman Deepak Puri is the father of Rahul Puri and relative of Former Madhya Pradesh Chief Minister Kamal Nath.
+Businessman Deepak Puri is the father of Ratul Puri and relative of Former Madhya Pradesh Chief Minister Kamal Nath.

 Earlier, The ED had said while seeking pardon, Saxena had said he will make full disclosure of the facts within his knowledge and his statement was recorded after which he was granted a pardon.
 He was later allowed to be an approver subject to his making full disclosure.